• Recipes

 salmon being grilled on a gas grill

-How to Tell when Grilled Salmon is Done
+How to Tell when it's Done

 You can test salmon without a thermometer by gently pressing down on the top of the fillet with a fork.
 If the flesh of the salmon flakes and separates easily along the white lines that run across the fillet, it’s finished cooking.
 It should be opaque in the center.
 (Slightly translucent for medium to medium rare.)